omaiboroda/colors-in/README.md

       [ '#cdcfd4', 1 ],
       [ '#83868d', 1 ] ]

-You can exlude in some files with `--exclude` option:
+You can exclude some files with `--exclude` option:

-    $ colors-in src/ --exlude .snap
+    $ colors-in src/ --exclude snap,svg

-Regular expresions, used for colors lookup:
+Regular expressions, used for colors lookup:

     {
       hex: /(#(?:[0-9a-fA-F]{3}){1,2})/gm,